 Mobile Table(1) by Laura Howard

 Laura Howard's felt art is as bright and cheerful as this photograph of her work table.
 See here at Lupin Handmade.
-I love this photograph!
-It would make a wonderful painting.

 "Lupin Handmade is run by me, Laura "Lupin" Howard.
 I'm a not-quite-grown-up girl living in England who likes to make stuff.
 I drink a lot of tea, am partial to a nice bit of cake and am completely obsessed with felt."